rogerhyam/audiowand/README.md

 Building the icons and splash screens
 =====================================

-Create a icon.png that is 500px by 500px in the www/data/images dir
-Create a splash.jpg that is 1500 by 1500 in the www/data/images dir
+Create a icon.png that is 512px by 512px in the www/data/images dir - this is used for Google Play store Create a splash.jpg that is 1500 by 1500 in the www/data/images dir

 The splash can just be the icon on a bigger canvas.